rpm-software-management/dnf/doc/conf_ref.rst

 ``skip_if_unavailable``
     boolean

-    If enabled, DNF will continue running if this repository cannot be contacted for any reason.
+    If enabled, DNF will continue running and disable the repository that couldn't be contacted for any reason when downloading metadata.
+This option doesn't affect skipping of unavailable packages after dependency resolution.
+To check inaccessibility of repository use it in combination with :ref:`refresh command line option <refresh_command-label>`.
 The default is True.

 ==================================